givemepower8/Phaser3Practices/docs/COC.md

 Most of troops have no preferred target when attacking, i.e., Barbarian, Archer, Wizard, Dragon, PEKKA, Baby Dragon, Miner, Electro Dragon, Minion, Valkyrie, Witch.

 When troops have no preferred target when attacking, they will simply attack the closest building.
-However, once they become aware of enemy Clan Castle troops, Heroes, or Skeleton Trap skeletons (either by being attacked themselves or by being near another friendly troop under attack), they will leave their previously targeted building and instead engage the enemy troops.
+However, once they become aware of enemy Clan Castle troops, heroes, or skeleton trap skeletons (either by being attacked themselves or by being near another friendly troop under attack), they will leave their previously targeted building and instead engage the enemy troops.
 Once all of the nearby enemy troops are defeated, the Bowlers will proceed to attack the nearest structure.

 If the path to the target is blocked by walls, they will attack the wall to try to get through and destroy the building.
-Miner can burrow through the walls.
+Miner can burrow under the walls.

 For troops have preferred target, they will bypass all other types of enemy buildings and troops while any defenses remain on the battlefield.
 This is true even if they are under attack by enemy Clan Castle troops, heroes or Skeleton Trap skeletons.
 Note that like all troops that prioritize defenses, Giants do not consider the Clan Castle to be a defense regardless of whether or not it contains enemy troops, but do consider the defending Grand Warden and the level 12 Town Hall(if its Giga Tesla has been triggered) to be defensive buildings.